Background

 Mildly Misguided

 The second tier of arguments are ones which are pretty easily answered, but are still honest in nature.
-This tier betrays a bit of laziness in critical thinking, and a little bit too much willingness to accept an argument before really thinking about it.
-But this manifest ignorance is the sort that anyone might experience when they’re first getting into a new subject.
+This tier betrays a little bit too much willingness to regurgitate an argument without research.

 1. Is a thing good because God says it’s good, or does God say it’s good because it already is?

 This is actually my all-time least-favorite atheist argument.
 Not because it isn’t honest, but because it’s a cringe-inducingly ignorant misapplication.
-This argument was originally formulated by Socrates in Plato’s Euthyphro.
-Far from being an atheist, Plato believed in one supreme being, and this is one of his major theistic arguments!
+This argument was originally formulated in Plato’s Euthyphro.
+Far from being an atheist, Plato believed in one supreme being, and this mirrors his major supporting arguments!
 Here’s how it works: you and I see the color red.
 We both agree that it’s red.
 Well, this proves that it is red, but our agreement isn’t what made it so; something else had to make it red first.
-Likewise, Plato says that the gods (plural!) may agree that something is good, but their agreement is a response to a goodness that’s already there.
-He reasons that one supreme mind must make things good, and this one mind is obviously God – or as he calls God, “the Monad.”
+Likewise, Plato says that the gods (plural!) may agree that something is good, but their agreement can only be a response to a goodness that’s already there.
+But the goodness of any particular thing relies not on any decree, but on a foundational principle of goodness which it relates to positively or negatively, and this, Plato says, is God.

 2. Religious people do evil things for the sake of religion.